drshamsinejad/PHiFL-CGAN/README.md

           lr=0.0005    # for CGAN
           beta_1=0.5   # for CGAN

-Dataset
---
+**Notice:**
         Your need to download FEMNIST dataset.

-**Notice:**
         You need to create the following folders where the program is located: `results\clients_models`